 Redeem reward points on your travel credit card

-If you’re planning a while out from your trip, compare travel rewards credit cards to find the one with the best redemption options.
-Once you rack up enough reward points, you can redeem them to book a flight, rental car or hotel.
+If you’re planning far enough in advance of your trip, compare travel rewards credit cards to find the one with the best redemption options.
+Once you rack up enough reward points, you can redeem them to book flights, a rental car or a hotel stay.

 Open a personal line of credit

 Another option to pay for your travel is opening a personal line of credit, which works much like a credit card.
 If you want to go this route, look into rates, terms and the maximum amount you can borrow.

 No matter where you hope to travel for your heritage trip, researching and preparing for the experience financially can help you turn it into a reality.